andrejanesic/Hadoop-Beginner-Exercise-Streaming-Word-Count/README.md

-# Hadoop Streaming Word Count
+# Hadoop Beginner Exercise: Streaming Word Count

-Exercise of using the Streaming API with Hadoop to determine the word count of Wikipedia articles.
+Hadoop beginner exercise - using the Streaming API to determine the word count of select Wikipedia articles.

 ## Author